RIPE-NCC/ripe-database-documentation/docs/18.Installation-and-Development/06-Installation-instructions.md

 ## Requirements

 * A server with 8GB RAM, 8GB swap, and 120GB disk space is recommended to run Whois.
-* create a role user to run whois server (by default, `dbase`)
+* Create a role user to run whois server (by default, `dbase`)
-* whois root directory, owned by role user
+* Whois root directory, owned by role user
 * MariaDB configured
 * [`jmxterm-1.0.4-uber.jar`](https://github.com/jiaqi/jmxterm/releases/download/v1.0.4/jmxterm-1.0.4-uber.jar), downloadable from the GitHub project linked on http://wiki.cyclopsgroup.org/jmxterm.
    * For JDK 17, jmxterm has a problem.
 As a workaround you can add `--add-exports jdk.jconsole/sun.tools.jconsole=ALL-UNNAMED` to Java for jmxterm to make use of the jconsole module.